 General Description of the Project

-Description: A planned 288 MW (ISO) natural gas fired, simple cycle power generation facility using 6 GE LM6000 turbines (“The Midway Development Co., L.L.C.”).
+Description: A planned 285 MW natural gas fired, simple cycle power generation facility using 6 GE LM6000 turbines (“The Midway Plant”).

-Location: The Midway site is composed of 67 acres, located approximately 0.5 miles northwest of the intersection of US 95 and State Highway 712 (Midway Rd.).
+Location: The Midway Plant site is comprised of 67 acres, located approximately 0.5 miles northwest of the intersection of US 95 and State Highway 712 (Midway Rd.).

-NERC Region: Florida Reliability Coordinating Council
+NERC Region: FRCC

-Interconnecting Utility: Florida Power & Light
+Interconnecting Utility: Florida Power & Light (“FPL”)

-Zoning: The Midway site needs to be re-zoned for “Heavy Industrial”: such classification accomodates power generation projects.
-Enron will be filing the necessary forms by the end of June 2000 and the entire process is expected to take 4-6 months.
+Zoning: An application for re-zoning the Midway Plant site to “Planned Non-Residential Development” will be submitted in July 2000.
+Such classification accommodates power generation projects; however, additional zoning permits will need to be obtained from the county in order to build the project.
+Re-zoning and/or special use permits are being pursued in order to achieve maximum equipment flexibility and the process is expected to be complete no later than December 31, 2000.

-Air Permit: The Midway site is located in an attainment area for air permitting purposes.
-A non-P.S.D. air permit application is currently being drafted for a six GE LM 6000 turbine configuration.
-The application will be submitted by the end of June 2000 and a 3 1/2 to 4 month turnaround is expected before approval is granted.
+Air Permit: The Midway Plant is located in an attainment area for air permitting purposes.
+A non-PSD permit for six GE LM6000 turbines will be filed in July 2000 and it is expected that approval will be received by October 2000.

-Transmission: The Midway site will be interconnected into a 230 kV line that runs less than a mile from the site.
-A feasibility study request was executed on June 9, 2000 with FP&L. Results from that study are not expected to be available until 330 days after the execution of the study request.
+Interconnection: The Midway Plant will be interconnected into FPL’s Midway substation which is less than a mile from the site.
+A feasibility study request was executed on June 9, 2000 with FPL for 366 MW at this location.

-Fuel: The Midway site will be fueled by natural gas.
+Fuel: The Midway Plant will be configured for both natural gas and fuel oil.
 The facility will be interconnected into a Florida Gas Transmission (FGT) pipeline located within 2.5 miles of the site.
-The assessment of the costs to build out the pipeline lateral to the Midway facility has not yet commenced.
 It is expected that gas compression will be required at the site and a study of these requirements is under way.

+Targeted Commercial

-Targeted Commercial Ops: As early as June 1, 2001.
+Operations: As early as June 1, 2001.

+Estimated Operating

-Estimated Ops Hours: The Midway site will be permitted for approximately 1,200-1,400 hours of annual operation at full load.
+Hours: The Midway Plant will be permitted for up to approximately 1,600 hours of operation at full load.

-Expansion Potential: The plant has been designed to facilitate a future plant expansion or conversion to combined cycle.
+Expansion Potential: The Midway Plant has been designed, and the interconnect request to Florida Power and Light has been made, to facilitate a future plant expansion or conversion to combined cycle.

-Water Supply: To be determined.
+Water Supply: Both groundwater and municipal water supply alternatives are currently being evaluated.

-Environmental: Phase 1 environmental study has been completed.
+Environmental: A Phase 1 environmental study has been completed.

-3.2.5 Corbett – Palm Beach County, Florida
+4.3 Corbett – Palm Beach County, Florida